Jdjallahjr/Department-Information-Explorer/README.md

 - Interactive modal pop-ups for department details
 - Lightweight and easy to update

+## How to Run
+1. Clone this repository
+2. Open `index.html` in your browser.
+3. Click on any department to view details in the modal.

 ## Technologies Used
 - HTML, CSS, JavaScript
 - JSON for data storage